- College of Osteopathic Medicine

 Learn more about admission requirements and how to apply.

-This option offers graduate-level education for law enforcement and military investigators in support of their professional mission.
+This track offers graduate-level education for law enforcement and military investigators in support of their professional mission.
 Courses are online and hybrid (combination of online sessions and on-site activities).

 Requirements include related professional background, appropriate clearance and approval from track lead.

-The option helps professionals improve job performance, build toward management positions and expand knowledge of the forensic sciences.
+The track helps professionals improve job performance, build toward management positions and expand knowledge of the forensic sciences.
 This degree works only in conjunction with appropriate experience in the acquisition of skills and knowledge necessary for successful management within a forensic agency, laboratory or organization.
-Course are offered online.
+Coursework is all online.

-- Satisfactory completion of 39 graduate credit hours, a creative experience such as research that will result in a document written to academic standards, participation in graduate seminars and comprehensive exam.
+- Satisfactory completion of 39 graduate credit hours, a creative experience such as research that will result in a document written to academic standards, participation in continuing education and a capstone exam.

 - Must maintain a 3.0 or better grade point average throughout the program

-The creative experience for students in these options covers one to three course credits, depending on the weight of the project.
+The creative experience for students in these options includes three course credits of FRNS 5890.

 View tuition information